Navigation: Actions > Borland/CodeGear >

 Troubleshooting

 File not found errors (i.e.: Sample.dpr(8) Fatal: File not found: 'abc.dcu', and other errors relating to missing files) can occur when building a Delphi project or group even though the same projects compile correctly within the IDE.
-This is not due to issues with Visual Build Pro, but rather with the Borland Delphi command-line compiler behavior.
+This is not due to issues with Visual Build, but rather with the Borland Delphi command-line compiler behavior.
 When building projects from the IDE, the directories defined in Environment Options are used.
 However when the command-line compiler (dcc32.exe) is invoked, these directory definitions are not used, and must be defined elsewhere.
 See the following entries in the Delphi Help file for additional information: Dcc32.exe, Dcc32.cfg, Compiler Directives, Directory Options.